 What to Keep in Mind

-A time-saving option to help fight future chargebacks is to use an eSignature authorization product at the time of a credit card payment.
+A time-saving option to help fight future chargebacks is to use an eSignature authorization product at the time of processing credit card payments.
 A digital signature solution should allow a customer to sign at the time of payment via mobile phone, chat conversation or desktop application.
 It should also offer a detailed audit report of the time, date, signature and geolocation information of a payment (this is the piece that will help you fight chargebacks).

 Although these Visa rules are intended to reduce the amount of chargebacks your business receives, the best course of action is to minimize your risk up front.
 A comprehensive audit report of the consumer’s payment consent may dissuade a scammer from filing a fraudulent dispute.
 After all, if there is proof the payment was made from their home address, it’s difficult to deny.